 What About Renewals?

-The new RVSM authorizations are issued under the FAA’s Operations Specifications System (OPSS) and they do not have a renewal requirement as long as the registered owner, operator, and base of operation remain the same, though they can be altered by the FAA for just cause.
-Older RVSM LOAs that did expire are simply converted to the new OPSS system.
-You need to contact the FAA at least 30 days in advance of the expiration of your original RVSM LOA.
+The new RVSM and SAO Airspace authorizations are issued under the FAA’s Operations Specifications System (OPSS) and they do not have a renewal requirement as long as the registered owner, operator, and base of operation remain the same, though they can be altered by the FAA for just cause.
+Older RVSM & SAO Airspace LOAs that did expire are simply converted to the new OPSS system.
+You need to contact the FAA at least 30 days in advance of the expiration of your original RVSM and SAO Airspace LOAs.

 Do I Need An MEL or Can I Use The FAA’s MMEL As I Have Been Doing?